Ancillary Probate Attorney Anaheim

 - Where they received their mail.

-Who Can Initiate an Ancillary Probate Proceeding?
+Who Can Initiate an Ancillary Probate Proceeding in California?

 Once a personal representative is appointed by the court for the primary probate proceedings, the representative can begin ancillary proceedings in each state where the deceased owns property.
 The representative will present a certified copy of the will to the out-of-state courts for the ancillary probate proceedings.